scipp/scipp/doc/type-erased-prototype.md

     This seems consistent with what we plan to do for `Span`, so it should be intuitive to do it in the same way.
   - How can we find the correct edge variable?
     The dimension implies the axis!
-    For example, `Dimensions::Tof` implies that `Coord::Tof` is the associated edge variable.
+    For example, `Dimension::Tof` implies that `Coord::Tof` is the associated edge variable.
   - Data variables are always `Data::Value` and `Data::Error` and there does not seem to be a need to support anything else?
     - Use name-based access if there are multiple data variables of this type.